mdshehata80/Newcareer/README.md

 ## Deployment

-1. Push your code to the `main` branch of your connected GitHub repository.
+1. Connect your GitHub repository.
+2. Create a backend in Firebase App Hosting.
-2. Ensure you have added the `GOOGLE_AI_API_KEY` as a secret in your Firebase App Hosting backend settings.
+3. Ensure you have added the `GOOGLE_AI_API_KEY` as a secret in your Firebase App Hosting backend settings and granted the backend's service account the "Secret Manager Secret Accessor" role.
-3. App Hosting will automatically build and deploy your application upon every push to the `main` branch.
+4. App Hosting will automatically build and deploy your application upon every push to the `main` branch.

 Ready for version control!